Theology and Ministry Library (TML)

 In addition, because of its close relationship to the highly respected New Testament Abstracts which are edited and published at Boston College, the TML is a depository of virtually all significant international publications in New Testament and related fields.

-Witness to Faith is sponsored by the Boston College Libraries and the Boston College School of Theology & Ministry.
+Holy City is sponsored by the Boston College Libraries, Boston College School of Theology and Ministry, and the Thea Bowman AHANA and Intercultural Center.

 The Thomas P. O'Neill, Jr. Library